thomasdstewart/retrobian/content/_index.md

 ---
 Hi,

-I'm Thomas and I have an interest in older the Debian GNU/Linux distribution releases.
+I'm Thomas and I have an interest in older (Retro) Debian GNU/Linux distribution releases.
 This site allows anyone to see and try out older versions of Debian and documents how to do this.
 Below is the list of versions I have tried.

 Thomas Stewart - thomas@stewarts.org.uk